rubenjgarcia/nestjs-abac-app/README.md

 - Create the handler for that actions that te one you can find in [user.handler](src/auth/handlers/user.handler.ts)
 - Update your controller with the `@CheckPolicies` decorator to check your policies.
 You can find an example in the [user.controller](src/auth/controllers/user.controller.ts)

-## TODOs

-- [ ] Make the ABAC system agnostic to the database engine

 ## Installation